Friday, February 8, 2013

 In a medium saucepan, heat sweetened condensed milk, chocolate chips, 3 tablespoons butter, and 1/2 teaspoon salt over low heat, stirring until smooth.
 Remove from heat.
 Stir in 1 tablespoon vanilla.

-Using a small cookie scoop place dough into muffin tins filling the cup 1/2 way to the top.
+Using a small cookie scoop place cookie dough into muffin tins filling the cup 1/2 way to the top.
 Spread 1 tsp of the chocolate mixture evenly over the top of each cup, and dot each cup with the remaining oat mixture.

 Bake for 10 minutes in preheated oven.
+Let cool completely, then remove from pans.

-You may also like my Peanut Butter and Oatmeal Dream Cups
+Peanut Butter and Oatmeal Dream Cups

 Fudgy Cookies and Cream Cups

-24 comments:
+46 comments:

 1. Just saw someone pin you fudgy oatmeal cups and thought I'd follow the link back and check out the recipe!
 They look so delicious :)